imofftoseethewizard/bloop/README.md

 bound on the size of the blocks in the pool.
 Smaller blocks of irregular size are permissible as well.

-*Handler* In the context of a connection, the agent which accepts.
+*Handler* &mdash; In the context of a connection, the agent which accepts.

-*Handshake* The process by which two actors assert their identity to each other.
+*Handshake* &mdash; The process by which two actors assert their identity to each other.

 After the handler accepts the connection, it sends its id and a connection id to the caller.
 If the caller wishes to assert its identity to the handler, it responds with a signed message